Andrea Reimer

 Andrea Reimer is a Canadian politician, who served on Vancouver, British Columbia's City Council from 2008 to 2018.
 She was first elected in 2002 to the Vancouver School Board as a Green Party candidate.
 She was defeated as a Green Party candidate in her re-election campaign in 2005 and then joined the Vision Vancouver party to support Gregor Robertson's mayoral campaign.
 She subsequently ran for and won a council seat in the 2008 municipal election.
 After serving four terms on council, she chose not to run for re-election in the 2018 municipal election.
 She is currently an adjunct professor at the School of Public Policy and Global Affairs at the University of British Columbia and Simon Fraser University, and served on the UBC Board of Governors as a provincial appointee from December 2019 to October 2020.

+Andrea is the host of the SHE.THEY.US podcast, focusing on the impact of Canada's housing crisis on women and gender diverse humans, now in season 3.
+The podcast was created by the Pan-Canadian Voice for Women's Housing (PCVWH), a national project focused on ensuring housing policies across Canada include and prioritize women and children.

 Background

 Reimer was born in Saskatoon, Saskatchewan and put into foster care.
 When she was eight months old, she was adopted by a couple from Vancouver who subsequently relocated to Calgary prior to her starting school.
 Reimer's adoptive parents divorced when she was a pre-teen.

 Reimer started smoking and drinking at the age of 10 and started to experiment with illicit drugs at the age of 11, and LSD at the age of 12.
 She was homeless between the ages of 14 and 19, which included travel to places throughout Canada, the United States, Asia, Central America, Europe and North Africa.
 During this period she dumpster-dived, got arrested several times, got involved in hard drugs, and developed addictions.
 When she was 18, Reimer worked in El Salvador at a low-income housing project, which she later cited as the catalyst for her environmental awareness.

 Although an atheist, at 19 Reimer enrolled at Concordia University to major in religious studies.
 She dropped out during her first year after six weeks of classes, and moved to Vancouver.
 In Vancouver, Reimer joined a government-sponsored job training program and started working with Gordon Neighbourhood House Youth Works.
 She was then sent for a practicum to the Western Canada Wilderness Committee.

 Reimer eventually worked her way up to become the executive director of the Western Canada Wilderness Committee, where she was paid approximately $2000 a month.
 While executive director of the Wilderness Committee, Reimer supported the creation of a carbon tax by the BC Provincial Government.
 It was subsequently passed.
 In 2007, she was chosen by Al Gore to deliver the Inconvenient Truth presentation to local audiences.